 The Priory of the Orange Tree by Samantha Shannon

-This book may be long (clocking in at 827 pages) but with it’s high fantasy world filled with romance and war, it’s not to be missed.
+This book may be long (clocking in at 827 pages) but with it’s high fantasy world filled with romance and war, The Priory of the Orange Tree by Samantha Shannon is not to be missed.

 In a queendom without an heir, Queen Sabran the Ninth must conceive a daughter to protect her realm from destruction.
 The House of Berethnet has ruled Inys for a thousand years, but as assassins close in on the queen, the reign might soon end.